Storm surge pole and Ribe Hostel

 In spite of the recurrent storms and floods, it took several hundred years before a 15 km long dike eventually was built.
 It did not happen until 1912!
 The dike stretches from Tjæreborg in the north to Vester Vedsted south of Ribe.
 A few months before the construction was completed a terrible storm rose and the water in the town of Ribe swelled to levels so high you could sail down the main street.

 During the same flood the front door of the Frandsen family’s house on Seminarievej was forced open and the water gushed inside the house.
-Soon the water level reached the living room.
+Soon the water level reached their living room.
 The family had electric lighting, but the light was switched off because the meter was located in the basement.
 The water kept rising and eventually the family had to find their way upstairs in the dark.
 No one in the family got any sleep during that horrible night.
 The following day the water level had retreated, but the furniture were soaking wet.
 Some of the furniture had been turned over, and the water had carried along a lot of dirt.
-Small dead fish were found on the stove, in the kitchen, in the basement.
+Small dead fish were found on the stove in the kitchen in the basement.
 A lot of water had to be shovelled into buckets and carried out.

 However, later on the Germans built the Ballum Dike further south, partly by exploiting the labour of prisoners of war from The 1st World War.